jay4kelly/WikiAutomation/README.md

 - Browser drivers are installed using curl
 - Maven dependencies are cached for reuse in future builds.
 Caching is refreshed when pom file is changed.
 - TestNG regression tests and Cucumber Acceptance tests are run (Maven)
-- Test results and log files are loaded back to the CircleCI dashboard for viewing
+- Test results and log files are loaded back to the CircleCI dashboard for viewing.
+You need to go to the artifact tab and click on the html files to load them to view
- - TBD: Test result viewer is not quite as good as it should be.
-The old dashboard will show the failures but the new CircleCI dashboard does not.
-Will look to see if test result viewing can be improved.
-Should at least be as good as the TestNG test result viewer plugin for Jenkins.

  [Latest circleci builds](https://circleci.com/gh/jay4kelly/workflows/WikiAutomation)